-In addition to being as close as possible to the monitor, the sampling point must provide a thoroughly mixed representative sample.
-The sample must also conform to the following conditions:
+In addition to being as close as possible to the monitor, ensure the sampling point provides a thoroughly mixed representative sample and that the sample conforms to the following conditions:

-- a) Sample flow rates must be between 5 ml min-1 and 1250 ml min-1. - b) Sample temperature should be within 20 °C of the ambient temperature and within the range 0 to 40°C. - c) Particles must be less than 10 mg l-1 and the size must not exceed 60 μ m.
+- a) Sample flow rates between 5 ml min-1 and 1250 ml min-1. - b) Sample temperature within 20 °C of the ambient temperature and within the range 0 to 40 °C. - c) Particles <10 mg l-1 and particle size <60 μ m.
 Above these levels it is essential that the filter supplied is fitted in both the sample and emergency inlets.